Do you want to know or see what artificial intelligence is like?

-It was first launched during the 2008 financial crises but really took off in 2010 when Betterment was launched by Jon Stein.
+It was first launched during the 2008 financial crisis but really took off in 2010 when Betterment was launched by Jon Stein.

 Betterment makes sophisticated investment strategies easier and better by using AI to provide personal guidance and tax-smart technology.

-I think one of the reasons why robo-advisors are currently not 100% AI I that AIs today have quite some reasonable shortcomings and financial management is no joke.
+I think one of the reasons why Robo-advisors are currently not 100% AI I is that AIs today have quite some reasonable shortcomings and financial management is no joke.

 [Here are some advantages and disadvantages of artificial intelligence]